Highlights of Zambia are:

 - Kagem Emerald Mines – Copperbelt Province.
 Here and in the other Kafubu Emerald mines are mined some of the best emeralds in the world, in some aspects surpassing the famous Colombian emeralds.
 Zambian emeralds have a rich, deep green color, crystals have very high quality.

 - Mapatizya Amethyst Mine – Southern Province.
-Here are found some of most spectacular amethysts in the world.
+Here are found some of the most spectacular amethysts in the world.
 The find is very rich and amethysts here are virtually everywhere.

 Other natural landmarks